narkq/YAUS/README.md

     function stemword_soundex($english_word);

     /**
-     * gets the stem of an english word using double metaphone algorithm */ function stemword_dmetaphone($english_word, $is_utf8);
+     * gets the stem of an english word using metaphone algorithm */ function stemword_dmetaphone($english_word, $is_utf8);